The Legend of Zelda: A Link to the Past

 There is no bounds checking performed on the message index.
 Therefore, if the player reads until all of the valid message indices are exhausted, the game will crash, as the next message index will reference data that is not valid for the dialogue system.

 When spawned in most indoor rooms, the sprite doesn't look properly constructed.
-It was later discovered that the Priest ['Sage' in the North American release] sprite and the dialogue tester call the same subroutine to be drawn to the screen.
-The color of the sprite's garb and skin tone is different from that of the priest, however.
+It was later discovered that the Priest (Sage in the US version) sprite and the dialogue tester call the same subroutine to be drawn to the screen.
+The color of the sprite's garb and skin tone is different from that of the Priest, however.

-This Hyrulean soldier with a portable cannon is never actually used in the game.
-He's fully coded and functional, and would fit quite well in areas like Agahnim's Tower.
+A Hyrulean soldier with a portable cannon is fully coded and functional, and would fit quite well in areas like Agahnim's Tower.

-The Chris Houlihan room is used as an error handler if you fall into a hole and the game cannot find a proper destination.
-It is a single cave room and contains a telepathic tile, as well as 225 Rupees.
-If you exit the cave, you will be warped to the front of Link's House, regardless of which world you were in before entering the room.
+The Chris Houlihan room (ID 82) is used as an error handler if you fall into a hole and the game cannot find a proper destination.
+It is a single cave room and contains a telepathic tile, as well as 225 rupees.
+If you exit the cave, you will be warped to the front of Link's House, regardless of which World you were in before entering the room.

 There is a bug in the game which can lead you to this room, related to screen transitions using the Pegasus Boots: go to the area to the left of Hyrule Castle and go up.
 After the transition has ended, drop a bomb in front of you and wait until it explodes.
 It will hurt you, and push you against the bottom of the screen.
 Now, charge up the Pegasus Boots, and turn to the bottom while charging up, so you will immediately move down to the next screen.
 Now, go to the hole at Hyrule Castle which leads to the secret passage and fall into it, and you will appear in the Chris Houlihan room.

-Japanese: 「ここは、秘密の部屋だよ~ん。みんなにはないしょだよ~ん。」(Koko wa, himitsu no heya da yoon.
-Minna ni hanaisho da yoon.
+(Koko wa, himitsu no heya da yoon.
+Minna ni wa naisho da yoon.
 (This is a secret room~ It's a secret to everyone~))

-The Japanese title screen has neither the sword nor the castle background seen in the American title screen.
-In the Japanese version, you can go straight to the File Select by pressing Start.
-In the American version, this option is only offered to you after using "Save & Quit" - if you start the game normally, you have to wait until the title screen actually displays the title before you can go to the File Select.
+The Japanese title screen has neither the sword nor the castle background seen in the English title screens.
+The European title screen replaced the ® with a ™.
+In the Japanese and European versions, you can go straight to the File Select by pressing Start.
+In the US version, this option is only offered to you after using "Save & Quit" – if you start the game normally, you have to wait until the title screen actually displays the title before you can go to the File Select.

-The Japanese File Select has a stark black-and-white contrast not unlike that of Zelda 1.
-The American version uses some nice graphics there.
+The Japanese File Select has a stark black-and-white contrast not unlike that of the first The Legend of Zelda.
+The English version uses some nice graphics instead.

 File names in the Japanese versions can only be four characters long.
-In the American version, this limit has been generously raised to six.
+In the English version, this limit has been generously raised to six.

-This tile in the Eastern Temple was changed to remove a religious reference.
+This tile in the Eastern Temple (Palace) was changed from a Star of David to a generic symbol due to Nintendo of America's policies on religious imagery.

 |おたずね者 "File Name"